Generation-Augmented Generation: A Plug-and-Play Framework for Private Knowledge Injection in Large Language Models: More Interesting Cases

 \section{More Interesting Cases}

-\paragraph{Note on visualization.} In Figures~\ref{fig:more-case1}--\ref{fig:more-case4}, the ``Generated Expert Background'' on the GAG side is shown only as an analysis-time probe for interpretability.
-In the actual GAG pipeline, the domain expert model ($\mathrm{LLM}_{\text{domain},i}$) does \textbf{not} expose any such text to users; it produces a \textbf{single continuous embedding} that is projected into $\mathrm{LLM}_{\text{base}}$'s token space and injected as \textbf{one token} (cf.\ \S\ref{sec:method-gag}).
-Thus, the user-visible interface remains constant-budget and retrieval-free. \paragraph{Legend (highlight colors).} Across Figures~\ref{fig:more-case1}--\ref{fig:more-case4}, green highlights denote ground-truth-critical key factors, red highlights mark off-target/mismatched or misleading retrieved details that can derail RAG, and gray text indicates irrelevant/noisy content that is not required by the reference answer.
+\textbf{Note on visualization.} In Figures~\ref{fig:more-case1}--\ref{fig:more-case4}, the ``Generated Expert Background'' on the GAG side is shown only as an analysis-time probe for interpretability.
+In the actual GAG pipeline, the domain expert model ($\mathrm{LLM}_{\text{domain},i}$) does \textbf{not} expose any such text to users, and the frozen base model does \textbf{not} consume expert-generated text directly.
+Instead, GAG compresses question-conditioned multi-layer hidden states from $\mathrm{LLM}_{\text{domain},i}$ into \textbf{multi-slot latent memories}, performs cross-layer fusion, aligns them to $\mathrm{LLM}_{\text{base}}$ through a gated residual projector, and injects them through a fixed number of reserved special tokens.
+Thus, the user-visible interface remains constant-budget and retrieval-free.

+\textbf{Legend (highlight colors).} Across Figures~\ref{fig:more-case1}--\ref{fig:more-case4}, green highlights denote ground-truth-critical key factors, red highlights mark off-target, mismatched, or misleading retrieved details that can derail RAG, and gray text indicates irrelevant or noisy content that is not required by the reference answer.

-\paragraph{Case 1 (Adjuvant): noisy retrieval $\rightarrow$ incomplete evidence grounding.} As shown in Figure~\ref{fig:more-case1}, this case illustrates a practical brittleness of RAG in private scientific corpora: the retrieved top passage is partially corrupted and fragmented, so the base model is forced to answer under incomplete and unstable evidence support.
+\textbf{Case 1 (Adjuvant): noisy retrieval $\rightarrow$ incomplete evidence grounding.} As shown in Figure~\ref{fig:more-case1}, this case illustrates a practical brittleness of RAG in private scientific corpora: the retrieved top passage is partially corrupted and fragmented, so the base model is forced to answer under incomplete and unstable evidence support.
 Even when the RAG answer captures the coarse direction (Th1 bias), retrieval noise can suppress explicit coverage of all reference-critical markers.
-GAG avoids this failure mode by decoupling domain knowledge transfer from snippet quality: a single injected expert token provides a holistic domain prior in $\mathrm{LLM}_{\text{base}}$'s representational space, enabling more reliable coverage of the key Th1 evidence emphasized by the ground truth.
+GAG avoids this failure mode by decoupling domain knowledge transfer from snippet quality: the injected latent memories provide a more holistic specialist prior in $\mathrm{LLM}_{\text{base}}$'s representational space, enabling more reliable coverage of the key Th1 evidence emphasized by the ground truth.